benpurdy/js-ray-caster/README.md

 	npm install

+### Building and Running the Game

+Grunt can run a web server for you, it will also watch all the files in the `src` folder and will automatically re-build the game when any file is changed.
+To run the provided server use the `start` command:

+	grunt start

+Then open [http://localhost:8080](http://localhost:8080) in your browser.

+The build process will spit out a folder called `public` which will contain the static assets needed to run the game.
+If you'd rather use a different web server instead of the one set up with Grunt, simply host the `public` folder somewhere and then open that server URL in a browser.

-### Building
+### Building without Running the Server

 There are two build types `dev` and `dist` for development mode or distribution mode.
 Development mode leaves all the source files un-minified and un-concatenated.
 Distribution mode strips out all debug messages, minifies the files, and combines them into a single .js file.
-The default mode is `dev` so you can build like this:
+The default Grunt task is a `dev` build, so you can build like this:

 	grunt